PayBX Price Reaches $0.0048 on Major Exchanges (AXPR)

-PayBX (CURRENCY:AXPR) traded flat against the dollar during the 1-day period ending at 13:00 PM E.T. on January 14th.
-PayBX has a total market cap of $1.34 million and $18,810.00 worth of PayBX was traded on exchanges in the last 24 hours.
-One PayBX coin can now be purchased for $0.0048 or 0.00000042 BTC on popular exchanges.
-Over the last week, PayBX has traded flat against the dollar.
+PayBX (CURRENCY:AXPR) traded flat against the U.S. dollar during the 1 day period ending at 21:00 PM ET on January 18th.
+One PayBX coin can currently be bought for $0.0048 or 0.00000042 BTC on exchanges.
+Over the last seven days, PayBX has traded flat against the U.S. dollar.
+PayBX has a market cap of $1.34 million and $18,810.00 worth of PayBX was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.